tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-skillset.md

 ---
 # Create Skillset (Azure Cognitive Search REST API)

 A skillset is a collection of [cognitive skills](https://docs.microsoft.com/azure/search/cognitive-search-predefined-skills) used for natural language processing and other transformations.
-Skills include named entity extraction, key phrase extraction, chunking text into logical pages, among others.
+Skills include entity recognition, key phrase extraction, chunking text into logical pages, among others.

 To use the skillset, reference it in an [indexer](create-indexer.md) and then run the indexer to import data, invoke transformations and enrichment, and map the output fields to an index.
 A skillset is high-level resource, but it is operational only within indexer processing.
 As a high-level resource, you can design a skillset once, and then reference it in multiple indexers.

 A skillset is expressed in Azure Cognitive Search through an HTTP PUT or POST request.
-For PUT, the body of the request is a JSON schema that specifies which skills are invoked.
-Skills are chained together through input-output associations, where the output of one transform becomes input to another.
+The body of the request is a JSON schema that specifies which skills are invoked.

-A skillset must have at least one skill.
-There is no theoretical limit on maximum number of skills, but three to five is a common configuration.

-> [!NOTE]
-> Skillsets are used in [AI enrichment](https://docs.microsoft.com/azure/search/cognitive-search-concept-intro).
-A free resource is available for limited processing, but for larger and more frequent workloads, a billable Cognitive Services resource is required.
-For more information, see [Attach a Cognitive Services resource to an Azure Cognitive Search skillset](https://docs.microsoft.com/azure/search/cognitive-search-attach-cognitive-services).

 ```http
 PUT https://[servicename].search.windows.net/skillsets/[skillset name]?api-version=2019-05-06
 api-key: [admin key]
 Content-Type: application/json
 ```

+> [!NOTE]
+> Skillsets are used in [AI enrichment](https://docs.microsoft.com/azure/search/cognitive-search-concept-intro).
+A free resource is available for limited processing, but for larger and more frequent workloads, a billable Cognitive Services resource is required.
+For more information, see [Attach a Cognitive Services resource to an Azure Cognitive Search skillset](https://docs.microsoft.com/azure/search/cognitive-search-attach-cognitive-services).

 ## Request
  HTTPS is required for all service requests.
 The **Create Skillset** request can be constructed using a PUT method, with the skillset name as part of the URL.
 If the skillset doesn't exist, it is created.
 If it already exists, it is updated to the new definition.
 Notice that you can only PUT one skillset at a time.